Runtime APIs

 }>

-This is useful when your UI needs to know whether a bundle exists locally and whether it is waiting to be applied.
+Use this when your UI needs to know whether a bundle exists locally and whether it is waiting to be applied.

 getInstalledBundleInfo()